carp-lang/Carp/docs/hacking.md

 Every primitive takes an xobj, the form that represents the primitive, a compiler context, and a list of XObjs the primitive form's arguments.
-Primitives return either a new `Context` updated based on the logic they performed, or an evaluation error that's reported to the user.
+Primitives return a new `Context`, updated based on the logic they performed, and either an XObj or evaluation error that's reported to the user.

 For example, here's how the `defmodule` primitive maps to the `Primitive` type: